 OLLI members involved in caring for a loved one with some form of cognitive decline or dementia were invited to participate in a series of small group sessions to gather input into the development of a home monitoring system to assist caregivers.
+In a second phase, participants were asked to test early-stage prototypes of the sensing equipment.
 The development team was led by a UC Berkeley School of Engineering doctoral candidate and included participation from the School of Public Health, the Haas School of Business, and CITRIS (Center for Information Technology and Research in the Interest of Society).

 An opportunity for OLLI members to participate in an online survey study that is investigating the formal lifelong learning behaviors of mature adults in the United States and Germany.
 Eligibility criteria are to be 65 or older and to be currently taking or auditing courses or lectures (non-credit or credit).
 You can learn more about the study at www.silverlearning.org.

 The UC Berkeley Friendship, Emotion and Wellness study (BeFriend) recruited women volunteers, along with a friend, between the ages of 25 and 80 years old, to participate in the study in order to investigate the social, emotional, cognitive and biological factors associated with friends helping each other during challenging life events.
 Learn more at the BeFriend website.